-- b reducing the minimum time frame for a standard pro rata offer timetable, to improve the timeliness of raising capital; and
+- reducing the minimum time frame for a standard pro rata offer timetable, to improve the timeliness of raising capital; and

-- c a facility for smaller companies that obtain shareholder approval at their annual general meetings and meet certain criteria (namely having a market capitalisation of A$300 million or less and not being included in the S&P/ASX 300 Index at the time of the annual general meeting) to raise capital by the issue of up to 10 per cent of their issued share capital in a 12-month period in addition to the 15 per cent capacity in Listing Rule 7.1 mentioned above (a facility that has been popularly utilised by eligible mining companies).
+- a facility for smaller companies that obtain shareholder approval at their annual general meetings and meet certain criteria (namely having a market capitalisation of A$300 million or less and not being included in the S&P/ASX 300 Index4 at the time of the annual general meeting) to raise capital by the issue of up to 10 per cent of their issued share capital in a 12-month period in addition to the 15 per cent capacity in Listing Rule 7.1 mentioned above (a facility that has been popularly used by eligible mining companies).

 Australian Securities and Investments Commission

-As the primary supervisor of the Australian securities and financial markets, ASIC plays an important role in fundraisings by scrutinising disclosure documents.
-If ASIC considers there is a ‘defect’ in a disclosure document (a misleading or deceptive statement or an omission of information required to be provided under the Corporations Act), ASIC may issue a ‘stop order’ preventing the issuer from offering, issuing, selling or transferring its securities while that order is in force.4 In addition, if ASIC considers a fundraising is having an unacceptable control effect on the issuer, it may bring an application to the Takeovers Panel seeking orders protecting against the effect.
+As the primary supervisor of the Australian securities and financial markets, ASIC plays an important part in fundraisings by scrutinising disclosure documents.
+If ASIC considers there is a 'defect' in a disclosure document (a misleading or deceptive statement or an omission of information required to be provided under the Corporations Act), ASIC may issue a 'stop order' preventing the issuer from offering, issuing, selling or transferring its securities while that order is in force.5 In addition, if ASIC considers a fundraising is having an unacceptable control effect on the issuer, it may bring an application to the Takeovers Panel seeking orders protecting against the effect.